hsv-dot-beer/hsvdotbeer/README.md

 ### Installing software

 - [Python 3.7](https://www.python.org/downloads/)
+   - Windows 10 users can also install Python from the [Windows Store](https://docs.python.org/3.7/using/windows.html#windows-store)
 - [Docker](https://docs.docker.com/docker-for-mac/install/) (Download for your platform)
   - NOTE: if you intend to develop on Windows, you need to have Windows 10 Pro or Enterprise to be able to use Docker, and you have to have at least a somewhat recent CPU that supports Hyper-V. Any non-Atom CPU from the past 5 years should more than suffice.
-Also, it'll break VirtualBox. 😿
+Also, it'll break VirtualBox 5.x and older.

 ### Setting Up a Dev Environment

 - After you get Python installed, you need to open a command line (see the Django Girls tutorial above) and run `pip3 install pipenv` to be able to install packages.
 - Once you have pipenv installed, install packages:

 ```bash